msayson/msayson.github.io/_posts/2017-03-07-hash-functions-for-cryptography-vs-lookup.markdown

 }
 ```

 This hash has the set of all strings as its input set, and the set of boolean values as its output set.
-All odd-length strings will hash to True, so we will have collisions.
+Clearly, we will have collisions, even if we only receive three inputs.
 In general, *any* hash function that has fewer possible outputs than inputs will have collisions.

 ## Approaches for handling collisions